Fabio Quartararo: Estrella Galicia 0,0 (2015)

 Quartararo was announced to be joining the Moto3 World Championship in October 2014, with the publication of the championship's initial entry list.
 He remained with the Estrella Galicia 0,0 outfit, again riding a Honda, that he won that season's Spanish title with, and he was joined by Jorge Navarro, his closest rival in those championship standings.
 He tested the team's Moto3 motorcycle for the first time in post-season testing in Valencia, but his first lap times were not provided due to the fact that he tested without a transponder.
 During the first day of official pre-season tests at Valencia in 2015, Quartararo set the fastest time in the third session.
 At the following three-day test at Jerez, Quartararo was fastest in five of nine sessions, including a clean sweep on the final day.

-At his opening race weekend in Qatar, Quartararo qualified on the second row of the grid in sixth position, just 0.123 seconds away from the pole-setting time recorded by countryman Alexis Masbou.
-In the race, Quartararo was ever-present in the lead group, and held the lead of the race with two laps to go, but contact with Francesco Bagnaia saw both riders slip down the running order, with Quartararo ultimately finishing the race in seventh position.
-Such was the close nature of the racing that Quartararo was just 0.772 seconds behind the race winner, Masbou.
+At his opening race weekend in Qatar, Quartararo qualified on the second row of the grid in sixth position, 0.123 seconds away from the pole-setting time recorded by countryman Alexis Masbou.
+In the race, Quartararo held the lead of the race with two laps to go, but contact with Francesco Bagnaia saw him ultimately finishing the race in seventh position and 0.772 seconds behind the race winner, Masbou.
 At the following event in Austin, Texas, Quartararo achieved his first podium finish, with a second-place finish behind Danny Kent.
 He achieved his first pole position at the Spanish Grand Prix, a tenth of a second clear of Kent, but finished the race in fourth place.
-On home soil at Le Mans, Quartararo again took pole position, by just over a tenth of a second from team-mate Navarro.
-He led for a period during the race, but ultimately high-sided out of it from fourth position.
+On his home race at Le Mans, Quartararo again took pole position, by just over a tenth of a second from team-mate Navarro.
+He led for a period during the race, but high-sided out of it from fourth position.

 Quartararo returned to the podium with a second-place finish at Assen, having been part of the lead group for the entire race; he finished 0.066 seconds behind race winner Miguel Oliveira.
 In the next four races, Quartararo alternated retirements with finishes of eleventh at Indianapolis and fourth at Silverstone.
-At Misano, Quartararo crashed during the second free practice session, fracturing his right ankle – missing the race as a result of the injury.
+At Misano, Quartararo crashed during the second free practice session, fracturing his right ankle and missing the race as a result of the injury.
 Quartararo also missed the following race in Aragon, where he was replaced by the team's CEV Moto3 rider Sena Yamada.
 Quartararo returned for the Japanese Grand Prix, but withdrew from the race after qualifying 29th on the grid, due to continued pain.
 Quartararo also pulled out of the Australian Grand Prix, after qualifying 19th on the grid.
 Quartararo ultimately finished the season in tenth place, with ninety-two points.